leocelente/gt-trending/README.md

 # gt-trending
-Fetch and display names and descriptions in the Trending page on the terminal
+Fetch and display names and descriptions in the Trending page on the terminal.
+Requires BeautifulSoup4 and curl